CollectionBuilder/cb-docs/docs/software/ruby_linux.md

 Check the [Ruby download page](https://www.ruby-lang.org/en/downloads/) to find the latest stable version or your project requirements to find your desired Ruby version number.

 {:.alert .alert-purple .my-3}
-January 2023 Note: Ruby 3.2.0 is the latest stable version as of this writing **BUT** it is not working cleanly right now with Ruby, so **we are recommending you install version 3.1.3**.
+January 2023 Note: Ruby 3.2.0 is the latest stable version as of this writing **BUT** it is not working cleanly right now with Jekyll, so **we are recommending you install version 3.1.3**.

 Check `rbenv install -l` to get a list of available stable versions.